Ken Davitian

-Kenneth Davitian (Քենեթ Դավիթյան; born June 19, 1953) is an American actor, best known for his role as Borat's producer Azamat Bagatov in the 2006 comedy film Borat.
+Kenneth Davitian (Քենեթ Դավիթյան; born June 19, 1953) is an American actor, best known for his role as Borat's producer Azamat Bagatov in the 2006 comedy film Borat, and for his role as Shtarker in the 2008 action-comedy film Get Smart.

-Early life and education
+Early life, family and education

-Kenneth Davitian was born in Los Angeles on June 19, 1953 to an Armenian American family from Montebello, California.
+Kenneth Davitian was born in Los Angeles on June 19, 1953, to an Armenian American family from Montebello, California.
 His maternal grandparents were survivors of the Armenian genocide.
-His father, a Red Army soldier during World War II, was captured by Wehrmacht forces and placed at an Armenian Legion camp in Stuttgart.
-After the end of the war, he immigrated to the United States through the efforts of George Mardikian.
-Davitian worked in his father's waste management company.
-He graduated from Garfield High School in East Los Angeles and Whittier College.
+His father was a Red Army soldier during World War II who was captured by Wehrmacht forces and placed at an Armenian Legion camp in Stuttgart, Germany.
+After the end of the war, he immigrated to the US through the efforts of restaurateur and chef George Mardikian, known for his philanthropy.

+Davitian graduated from Garfield High School in East Los Angeles and Whittier College.
 His teenage idol was Burt Reynolds, who greatly influenced his choice of becoming an actor.
 Davitian would go on to perform in the film Pocket Listing, which also featured Reynolds.
+Davitian worked in his father's waste management company.

-Davitian is fluent in Armenian; he speaks in Armenian as Azamat in Borat.
+Davitian is fluent in Armenian; he speaks the language as Azamat in Borat.